jairoevaristo/project-collab-gamer/README.md

 ## Getting started

-1. Clone this repo using `git clone https://github.com/jairoevaristo/Estudy.git`
+1. Clone this repo using `https://github.com/jairoevaristo/project-collab-gamer.git`
 2. Run `yarn` or `npm install` to install dependencies
 3. Type the command `yarn start` or `npm run start` in the project directory to run the application<br />